 Nutrition recommendations during cancer treatment

-Here are some general nutrition recommendations for people undergoing cancer treatment.
+Here are some general nutrition recommendations for people receiving cancer treatment.

 - Maintain a healthy weight.
 For many people, this means avoiding weight loss by getting enough calories on a daily basis.
-In people who are obese, this may mean losing some weight (moderately, only about a pound a week).
+In people who are obese, this may mean losing some weight.
+For most people with cancer, weight loss should be moderate, meaning only about a pound a week.

-- Get essential nutrients the body needs, such as protein, carbohydrates, vitamins, minerals, and water.
+- Get essential nutrients the body needs, such as protein, carbohydrates, fiber, vitamins, minerals, phytonutrients, such as carotenoids, and water.

 - Be as active as you can, such as taking a daily walk.
 If you sit or sleep too much, you may lose muscle mass and increase your body fat, even if you are not gaining weight.